carolinlawrence/carolinlawrence.github.io/index.markdown

     </div>
 </div>

 I am a research scientist in the Machine Learning group of NEC Labs Europe.
-I work on natural language processing (NLP), graph structured data and making machine-learnt models more interpretabe.
+I work on natural language processing (NLP), graph structured data and making machine-learnt models more interpretable.
 Together with colleagues, I have recently developed a method for bidirectional sequence generation (BiSon), which we have for example applied to improve dialogue generation for chat bots.

 From 2014-2018 I was graduate research assistant and PhD student at the Statistical NLP group at the Heidelberg University, supervised by Prof. Dr. Stefan Riezler.
 During my PhD I worked on Natural Language Processing (NLP) problems, such as machine translation and question-answering, and I explored how reinforcement learning can be applied to these problems.